atanaspam/team-k-project/README.md

 Short term TODO
 ---------------

-* Create scripts to populate the templates with actual data from the database
+* Implement the confirmation of a pendong session and the booking of a session
-* Implement User Groups
+* Fix the Database entries so that they have no quotes
-* Refine the login process
+* Start work on the report !!
-* Start work on the report !
+* If you dont know what to do, browse the html headers and you will find the TODOS for those pages.

 Team Members